-The Compensation Committee has a mix of compensation components that it utilizes, with the intent to make each component of total direct compensation competitive while also linking compensation to individual and corporate performance and encouraging stock ownership by our executive officers.
+The Compensation Committee utilizes a mix of compensation components, with the intent to make each component of total direct compensation competitive while also linking compensation to individual and corporate performance and encouraging stock ownership by our executive officers.
 The table below describes each compensatory element in our program and briefly explains how it promotes our objectives.
 We believe the combination of these elements provides an appropriate balance of rewards, incentives, and benefits to our executives and enables us to meet our desired compensation objectives, strengthen our ability to attract and retain highly qualified individuals, and to appropriately link pay to performance.

 Element of Compensation Description How This Element Promotes Our Objectives Annual Compensation Base Salary Fixed annual compensation that is certain in payment and provides continuous income.
 Aids in both recruitment and retention; designed to be competitive in the marketplace.
-Annual Incentive Awards Performance-based compensation for achieving goals and objectives.
+Annual Short-Term Incentive Awards Performance-based compensation for achieving goals and objectives.
 Motivates and rewards achievement of annual corporate objectives by providing at-risk comprehensive pay opportunities linked to performance.
-Long-Term Compensation Equity Incentive Awards Generally, grants of options and/or RSUs that are part of our long-term incentive program; time-based vesting, generally over four years.
-However, after taking into account the overall position of the Company during the business transitions made during the year, the Compensation Committee did not grant long-term incentive awards for 2021.
-In early 2022, the Compensation Committee determined that it would be appropriate to grant stock options for 2022, while it continues to evaluate appropriate long-term incentives for the Company's executives.
-Promotes retention, increases long-term equity ownership, and aligns executive and long-term shareholder interests by linking a portion of their compensation to changes in company stock price.
-40
+Long-Term Compensation Long-Term Equity Incentive Awards Generally, grants of options and/or RSUs that are part of our long-term incentive program; time-based vesting, generally over four years.
+Promotes retention, increases long- term equity ownership, and aligns executive and long-term shareholder interests by linking a portion of their compensation to changes in company stock price.
+Other Compensation Post-Termination Payments and Benefits Contractual payments and benefits for certain executives upon termination of employment in specified circumstances, such as termination other than for cause or for good reason, as described in greater detail herein.
+Provides assurance of financial security, which is desirable in lateral recruiting and executive retention and permits objective evaluation by executives of potential changes to our strategy and structure.
+Other Benefits Executives participate in employee benefit plans generally available to our employees.
+1 1 0